frconor-ebook/meditations/_posts/2025-05-07-st-philip-and-st-james.md

 Our Lord seems to chide the disciples affectionately, specifically Philip: "Have I been with you so long and yet you do not know me, Philip?
 He who has seen me has seen the Father.
 How can you say, 'Show us the Father'?"
 (John 14:8-9).

 Possibly Jesus has to make the same reproach to us as to Philip.
-'How often have I been beside you and you have not noticed?'

-'How often have I pointed out certain souls to you, certain initiatives, certain openings, opportunities that I want you to follow?'
+'How often have I been beside you and you have not noticed?
+How often have I pointed out certain souls to you, certain initiatives, certain openings, opportunities that I want you to follow?'

 Possibly Our Lord could list for us one occasion after another, times perhaps when we found ourselves under pressure from circumstances and let ourselves get flustered by losing our sense of divine filiation and our closeness to God, and our apostolic focus.